Sponsored link

 -

-In a highly unusual move, the San Francisco Public Defender’s Office is seeking a new trial in the case of Jhacorey Wyatt, who was convicted of a 2021 Tenderloin shooting and could face up to 25 years in prision.
+In a highly unusual move, the San Francisco Public Defender’s Office is seeking a new trial in the case of Jhacorey Wyatt, who was convicted of a 2021 Tenderloin shooting and could face years in prison.

-In a motion heard Wednesday morning, Public Defender Mano Raju argued that four of the jurors in the case voted for the guilty verdict only under duress, and that the instructions the judge offered were confusing and misleading.
+In a motion heard Wednesday morning, Public Defender Mano Raju and Deputy Public Defender Bao Doan argued that four of the jurors in the case voted for the guilty verdict only under time pressure and financial stress, and that the instructions the judge offered were confusing and misleading.

 The filings shed some fascinating light on how jury deliberations can happen in a long, difficult case, and what that says about the unfairness of the criminal justice system.